devashrlucas/to-do/README.md

 ### Prerequisites

 None.
-The web app was desigened to work with the latest versions with all modern browsers.
+The web app was designed to work with the latest versions with all modern browsers.

 ## Built With